jummy0/jummy0.github.io/README.md

 **With JS:** The "secret internet codes" appear at the bottom of the page.

-Clicking the smaller "Download" button below the banner links to a ZIP of the GitHub repo.
+The smaller "Download" button at the bottom of the page links to a ZIP of the GitHub repo.
 The drop-down boxes do nothing.

 &nbsp;